KG-1510/BasicSpeechToText/README.md

 # Basic Speech-To-Text Convertor using Google API

-A Python script to covert speech from device microphone to text and print on the console screen
+A Python script to covert speech from device microphone to text and print on the console screen.

 ## Getting Started